slsa-framework/slsa/docs/spec/v1.0/principles.md

 SLSA offers:

 -   A common vocabulary to talk about software supply-chain security
 -   A way to judge the software you consume and secure your incoming supply chain
 -   An actionable checklist to improve your own software's security
--  A way to measure your efforts toward compliance with forthcoming Executive Order standards in the Secure Software Development Framework (SSDF)
+-   A way to measure your efforts toward compliance with forthcoming Executive Order standards in the [Secure Software Development Framework (SSDF)](https://csrc.nist.gov/Projects/ssdf).

 ## Why SLSA is needed